Microsoft Dataverse: the backbone of your Power Platform solutions

 Key advantages:

-Beyond these advantages, Dataverse also drives automation in enterprises through its alignment with other Power Platform tools.
-Here are several examples that may come in handy for their illustration:
+As we mentioned earlier, Dataverse drives automation in enterprises through its alignment with other Power Platform tools.
+Here are several use cases that may come in handy to your business:

 • Customer onboarding.
 A new contact created in Dataverse can trigger a Power Automate flow to send welcome emails, create tasks in a project management tool, or generate relevant documents for a customer.